alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns.md

 **Increased Waste:**

-Teams develop solutions for problems that either do not exist or have already been solved.
-These solutions often take the form of customized components layered on top of cloud-managed services—purporting to add value but potentially introducing unforeseen issues.
+Platform teams start develop solutions for problems that either do not exist or have already been solved.
+After all we have a a platform is a product and that product needs to grow?
+Right?

+These solutions often take the form of customized components layered on top of cloud-managed services with the promise and value proposition of adding value and reducing complexity.
+A nobel and well intended quest.
+Yet, it can lead to lots of unforseen issues.

-These issues not only affect platform teams (who must maintain these components) but also impact stakeholders and platform users.
-The divergence between cloud-standardized models and your custom model can paradoxically increase the very fragmentation your platform initiative sought to reduce.
+These unforeseen problems will not only affect your platform teams as they would need to maintain all of those components.
+They will also affect the stakeholders and users of your platform given the divergence in ways of working between standardized cloud models and your customized platform models.

+Reducing the surface of divergence is the very reason you started your platform initiative.
+But your platform might paradoxically increase the divergence.

-*Be cautious if your goal is to provide the most impactful and minimally necessary platform for developers.
-This antipattern will increase friction and slow down your strategic goals.
-Does your platform really need to abstract all technologies behind it?*
+Be cautious if your goal is to provide the most impactful and minimally necessary platform for developers.
+This antipattern will increase your platform friction and slow down achieving your strategic goals.

+Does your platform really need to abstract all technologies behind it?
+Also, is the purpose

 ### Analogy